1. IMPORTANT NOTICE

 - You can top-up the balance of your Revolut Account by bank transfer or by using a debit or credit card.

-- Vaults are a simple way of saving money for your financial goals.
+- Pockets are a simple way of saving money for your financial goals.

-- Vaults enable you to put money aside for the things you want.
-Round up your spare change to a Vault, or make a one-off or recurring transfer to get to your objective faster.
+- Pockets enable you to put money aside for the things you want.
+Round up your spare change to a Pocket, or set up a recurring inbound transfer to reach your financial objectives faster.

-- You can also establish Group Vaults to create a shared space to save towards a common financial goal with your friends and family.
+- You can also establish Group Pockets to create a shared space to save towards a common financial goal with your friends and family.

 The Cards can be used to: